One of the hottest battles in the U.S. streaming arena is YouTube TV vs. Hulu. Or, more precisely, Hulu With Live TV.

 In one corner we have YouTube TV, the live streaming service from Google that sports more than 3 million paid subscribers as of October 2020.
 (Google hasn't given updated numbers since then.)
 And in the other corner is Hulu With Live TV.
 It's owned by Disney, which noted that the service had 4 million paid subscribers as of Jan.
 2, 2021.

+The good news is that you've got two great options here.
 So let's take a look at the two U.S.-based streaming services side by side.

 YouTube TV vs. Hulu — price

 On paper, the price of YouTube TV vs. Hulu With Live TV is a wash.
 Both cost $64.99 a month, plus tax.
 Both have a free trial period.
 (For more, read about the YouTube TV free trial.)
 And both let you cancel without any sort of fee.

 That's only part of the story, though, because Hulu actually has a pretty big ace up its sleeve.
 A couple of them, actually.

 First is that along with the Hulu With Live TV subscription comes the entire on-demand catalog from Hulu.
 That means a world of movies shows that you might have seen elsewhere at some point, and it also means Hulu exclusives like The Handmaid's Tale, A Teacher, and more.
 And there's also FX on Hulu, which is where you'll find all of the FX network shows, as well as new FX on Hulu exclusives like Devs and Mrs. America.

 Then there's the bundle that will get you Hulu With Live TV (and on-demand), ESPN+ and Disney+ — all for just $70.99 a month, or $7 more that what you're paying for the basic Hulu With Live TV service.
 That is a really good deal if you plan on watching either ESPN+ or Disney+ at all.